-- Pneumonia is the leading cause of death in nursing home residents, with residents using feeding tubes being at the highest risk of developing it.
-Elderly patients may manifest symptoms of pneumonia differently than younger patients, so blood tests and x-rays should definitively diagnose it.
+- Pneumonia is the leading cause of death in nursing home residents, with residents using feeding tubes at the highest risk of developing it.
+Elderly patients may manifest symptoms of pneumonia differently than younger patients, so blood tests and X-rays should definitively diagnose it.

 - Infected pressure ulcers, vascular ulcers, and diabetic wound infections are common in nursing home residents, as well as less severe conditions such as skin dryness, redness, and peeling.
-Pressure ulcers, or bedsores, are unfortunately common in patients who are confined to a bed or wheelchair.
+Unfortunately, pressure ulcers, or bedsores, are common in patients confined to a bed or wheelchair.

 - UTIs are incredibly common in nursing home residents with indwelling catheters.
 The risk of developing a UTI increases each day the catheter remains inserted.
-Within a month, it is likely that there will be bacteria in the patient’s urine.
+Within a month, bacteria will likely be in the patient’s urine.